×

 Window tints do a decent job of protecting your car interiors from UV and heat.
 But how long do they last?
 The general assessment is up to 5 – 10 years, depending on the weather it is frequently exposed to and the quality of the tint.
 However, cheap car window tints won’t last more than a couple of years.

-If you are trying to figure out how to remove tint from your car windows without taking it to the shop, these DIY methods come highly recommended.
-But first, make sure it is time to replace your window tint.
+If you are trying to figure out how to remove tint from your car windows without taking it to the shop, these DIY methods are highly recommended.

-When should you replace your car window tint?
+When should you remove your car window tint?

-Ammonia in cleaning products and heat exposure melts the adhesive over time, which causes air bubbles and, eventually, peeling or scrapping.
+Ammonia in cleaning products and heat exposure melts the adhesive over time, which causes air bubbles and, eventually, peeling or scraping.
 Silver/green-tinted film also discolors over time, reducing UV protection’s effect.

 How to remove car window tint

-You can learn how to remove tint from your car windows safely.
+You can learn how to remove window tint from your car safely.
 But to replace it, we highly recommend opting for a professional service.

 Can you wash your car after getting the windows tinted?
 Click here to find out.